Ada-Developers-Academy/core-pses/09/tic-tac-toe.md

 <br>

-Being explicit about how empty boards are handled could be useful based on the continued conversation I had with ChatGPT around this, but most of the suggestions revolved around validating inputs that isn't relevant to the scope of our problem since we are assuming validation has already been completed.
+Being explicit about how empty boards are handled could be useful based on the continued conversation I had with ChatGPT around this, but most of the suggestions above revolved around validating inputs that aren't relevant to the scope of our problem since we are assuming validation has already been completed.
 I asked for clarification on why bringing up an empty board is useful since it's already covered by the problem statement, and got feedback that doing so can help clarify between `None` vs `'Tie'` conditions, surface hidden assumptions, and encourage exhaustive thinking.

 ##### !end-explanation
 ### !end-challenge